montblanc18/persephonep/README.md

 This browser depends on PyQt5.
-This browser needs only PyQt5 if you use PyQt 5.11.3 or earlier, however, this browser needs PyQt5 and PyQtWebEngine library if you wanna use PyQt 5.12 or later.
+This browser needs only PyQt5 if you use PyQt 5.11.3 or earlier, however, this browser needs PyQt5 and PyQtWebEngine library if you wanna use PyQt 5.12 and PyQtWebEngine 5.12.

 ## How to Use